near/docs/docs/2.build/1.chain-abstraction/chain-signatures/chain-signatures-contract/controlling-near-accounts/contract.md

             start="40" end="43" />
 </Language>

 As input it takes the payload, the path and the key_version.
 The `path` determines which public key the MPC contract should use to sign the transaction in this example the path is the account Id of the subscriber, so each subscriber has a unique identifiable key.
-The full path is a combination of the `predeccessor` to the MPC contract (the subscription contract) along with the path given as the argument.
-The addition of the predeccessor means that only this contract is able to sign transactions for the given key.
 The `key_version` states which key type is being used.
 Currently the only key type supported is secp256k1 which has a key version of `0`.

 <Language language="rust" showSingleFName={true}>
     <Github fname="signer.rs"